 Carol Yinghua Lu is the director of Beijing Inside-Out Art Museum and a doctoral student in art history at Melbourne University.
 She is an art critic and the contributing editor of Frieze Magazine.
-Lu was on the jury for the Golden Lion Award at the "54th Venice Art Biennale International Art Exhibition," 2011 and a jury member of the Philippine Pavilion at the "16th Venice Biennale International Architecture Exhibition," 2018.
-And she is on the jury for "HUGO BOSS ASIA ART" and "Rolex Mentor and Protégé Arts Initiative".
+Lu was on the jury for the Golden Lion Award at the “54th International Art Exhibition, La Biennale di Venezia,” 2011 and a jury member of the Philippine Pavilion at the “16th International Architecture Exhibition, La Biennale di Venezia,” 2018.
+And she is on the jury for “HUGO BOSS ASIA ART” and “Rolex Mentor and Protégé Arts Initiative”.

 She was the co-artistic director of the “Gwangju Biennale 2012” and co-curator of the “7th Shenzhen Sculpture Biennale” in 2012.
 She had been the artistic director and chief curator of OCAT Shenzhen (2012-2015).
 She is the first visiting fellow in the Asia-Pacific Fellowship Program at the Tate Research Centre in 2013, and she was among the first recipients of the ARIAH (Association of Research Institute in Art History) East Asia Fellowship in 2017.
 In collaboration with Liu Ding, she is in the process of researching into the legacy of socialist realism in the practices and discourses of contemporary art in China, entitled “From the Issue of Art to the Issue of Position: Echoes of Socialist Realism.”

 Nomura Shino has been senior curator of Tokyo Opera City Art Gallery since 2004.